Nasir-6/Tic-Tac-Toe-Group-Project/README.md

 ### Clean and Responsive UI
 ![tic-tac-toe UI features](https://github.com/Nasir-6/Tic-Tac-Toe-Group-Project/blob/main/UI-demo.gif)
 - Clean design and consistent colour scheme
-- Small UI features such as icon showing for current players, confetti for the winner and color change for the winning combination to level up the UI experience
+- Features such as an icon showing for the current player, confetti for the winner and the color change for the winning combination to level up the UI experience
 - Compete against friends with score tracking and seamless name changing features
-- Responsive design so application can be played on web or mobile
+- Responsive design so the game can be played on web or mobile

 ### CPU mode
 ![CPU mode feature](https://github.com/Nasir-6/Tic-Tac-Toe-Group-Project/blob/main/CPU-mode-demo.gif)
-- Selecting CPU mode, changes player 2 to a CPU controlled player
+- Selecting CPU mode changes player 2 to a CPU controlled player
-- Developed using promises/await/setTimeout to simulate the CPUs turn
+- Developed using promises/await/setTimeout to simulate the CPU's turn
-- Based off random turn generator (This was an initial feature as seen by the button on screen)
+- Based off of random turn generator (This was an initial feature as seen by the button on screen)
 - BNTA cohort 4 Easter egg (Play against Nasir's terrible Wi-Fi)